quixio/quix-docs/docs/create/fork-project.md

     04:22 But what I recommend is you create a new project.
 And the reason that I suggest that is because we're going to be linking to our external repository.

     04:30 So let's do that now.
 Let's give the project a name.
 I'm just going to call it computer vision.
-And in some projects you you do want Quicks to just handle the git side of things for you.
+And in some projects you you do want Quix to just handle the git side of things for you.

     04:51 But in this case, because we're connecting to a template project, we're going to, well, going to be using a template project, we're going to connect to our own GitHub repository.